curityio/mcp-authorization-secured-api/README.md

 npm start
 ```

-The MCP client runs standards-based flows to integrate with the MCP server and then calls an API to get secure resources:
+The MCP client integrates with the MCP server and then runs a tool to access secure resources:

 ```text
 🚀 Simple MCP OAuth Client